franckrasolo/luasnip4k.nvim/README.md

 providing [LuaSnip](https://github.com/L3MON4D3/LuaSnip) snippets for Kotlin and an _opinionated_ selection of Kotlin libraries only.

-Starting with [http4k](https://www.http4k.org/) and IntelliJ IDEA live templates, it will eventually cover _some_ of the foundational libraries of [forkhandles](https://github.com/fork-handles/forkhandles) as the need arises.
+Starting with [http4k](https://www.http4k.org/) and IntelliJ IDEA live templates for Kotlin, it will eventually cover _some_ of the foundational libraries of [forkhandles](https://github.com/fork-handles/forkhandles) as the need arises.

 The initial `http4k` snippets cover the same ground _and_ are functionally identical to these [live templates](https://github.com/http4k/intellij-settings#how-to-use-the-live-templates)